CrazyCoder/WinMsg/README.md

   commands, HA dashboard, CLI and automations

 While all the above will work just fine, sometimes you may want to manually force the streaming host to sleep directly from the client.
-That is where the blow guide should help.
+That is where the below guide should help.

 ### Usage